 This is great, because the player don’t need to do any calculation, they can understand exactly how much value is the in-app purchase for them, at their specific stage in the game.
 It also means that the app calculated exactly how many resources (of each) the player is missing (using variables).

 – Displaying what value the user will get from an offer is a great way to make things simpler.
+This helps avoiding manual calculation (when the offer includes multiple virtual currencies)

-Well done SVIPER team!
+Well done WHAT (games) team!

 If you’d like to team up with us or need some extra support with managing game analytics/growth tools, remember that we’re here to help!